MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Poisoning Attacks and Defenses

+- Backdoor Attacks in the Supply Chain of Masked Image Modeling. [[paper]](https://arxiv.org/abs/2210.01632)
+  - Xinyue Shen, Xinlei He, Zheng Li, Yun Shen, Michael Backes, Yang Zhang.
+  - Key Word: Backdoor Attacks; Masked Image Modeling.
+  - <details><summary>Digest</summary> We are the first to systematically threat modeling on SSL in every phase of the model supply chain, i.e., pre-training, release, and downstream phases.
+Our evaluation shows that models built with MIM are vulnerable to existing backdoor attacks in release and downstream phases and are compromised by our proposed method in pre-training phase.
+For instance, on CIFAR10, the attack success rate can reach 99.62%, 96.48%, and 98.89% in the downstream phase, release phase, and pre-training phase, respectively.

 - FLCert: Provably Secure Federated Learning against Poisoning Attacks. [[paper]](https://arxiv.org/abs/2210.00584)
   - Xiaoyu Cao, Zaixi Zhang, Jinyuan Jia, Neil Zhenqiang Gong. *TIFS*
   - Key Word: Poisoning Defenses; Federated Learning.